PaulStoffregen/Arduino_Dev_List_Topics/README.md

 ### Preemptive RTOS (The Only True Way)

-Many conversations even slighly related to concurrency become dominated by people who believe very strongly that RTOS systems with preemptive scheduling are the only valid solution.
+Many conversations even slightly related to concurrency become dominated by people who believe very strongly that RTOS systems with preemptive scheduling are the only valid solution.
 Productive discussion is extremely difficult and consensus seems impossible.